minicomp/ed/_posts/2016-01-16-narrative.md

 > Gone, gone, sold and gone
 > To the rice swamp dank and lone,
 > From Virginia hills and waters—
-> Woe is me, my stolen daughters!"
+> Woe is me, my stolen daughters!

 The hearth is desolate.
 The children, the unconscious children, who once